turgu1/ESP32-Sensing-Device/README.md

 ## Updates

+(Updated May 31, 2022)

+Received the V2.0 PCBs yesterday.
+First modifications (Not shown on the schematic):

+- Led resistors (R13, R16): 1 kOhms instead of 220 Ohms (the LEDs are way too bright).
+- Thermistor 10 kOhms resistor R11 hooked to GPIO25 instead of 3.3V using a wire: To diminish thermistor heath effect on reading values, the GPIO25 is put high only at thermistor read time.

+The thermistor is only used when the device is connected to an external source of power: to get an accurate 3.3v source for thermistor read-outs.

+To compensate for the lack of linearity of the ESP32 A2D, a lookup table has been generated and used by the software (ESPHome).
+See the generator here: `software/lut_gener.ino` Pins 34 and 25 must be connected before using the generator (without the GPIO34 resistor).
+Must be used for each ESP32 instance (will be different for each ESP32 chip).
+An example of the generated table can be found here: `software/.freezer_adc_lut.h`.

+An ESPHome example of use to sense a Freezer is supplied in `software/freezer.yaml`.

 (Updated May 19, 2022)

 The new version is ready for production.
 Here are the modifications from version 1.0: